 When these options are granted, they are granted at a predetermined price.
 This allows the employee to exercise these options at that price regardless of the stock’s price on the date the option is exercised.

 When option is exercised, the employee has ordinary income for the difference between the price they pay (grant price) and the fair market value (FMV) on the date they purchased the stock (exercise price).

-If you have any compensation income from your employer in the current year, this income is included on Form W-2 in Box 1.
+Any compensation income received from your employer in the current year is included on Form W-2 in Box 1.

 If you sold any stock units to cover taxes, this information is included on Form W-2 as well.

-You should review Boxes 12 and 14, as this will explain any income included on your Form W-2 related to your employee stock options.
+Review Boxes 12 and 14 as they list any income included on Form W-2 related to your employee stock options.

 You will receive a Form 1099-B in the year you sell the stock units.
 The form reports any capital gain or loss resulting from the transaction on your tax return.

 You should review your investment records to verify the cost basis amount on Form 1099-B. The cost basis on your Form 1099-B is based on information available to your brokerage.
 If the information available is incomplete, your cost basis amount may be incorrect.

 If your cost basis amount on Form 1099-B doesn’t match your adjusted cost basis based on your records, enter an adjustment code B in TaxAct.
 Similarly, your Form W-2 likely won’t include your cost basis on Form 1099-B. You’ll want to enter an adjustment amount with code B.